 Positive Impact Plan

 All applicants for a Marijuana Establishment license are required to submit a Positive Impact Plan.
-The commonwealth of Massachusetts, in creating legislation that legalized cannabis, was the first state to address the decades of inequality created by the “War on drugs.”
+The commonwealth of Massachusetts, in creating legislation that legalized cannabis, was the first state to address the decades of inequality created by the “War on drugs” with an equity provision in the regs requiring applicants to submit and implement a compliant Positive Impact Plan.
 The adult-use marijuana law mandated that the Cannabis Control Commission create regulations to correct some of the inequalities faced by certain target groups in so-called Areas of Disproportionate Impact (ADIs) specifically:

 Past or present residents of ADIs.